nyanpasu64/exotracker-cpp/src/DESIGN.md

 Every time the user performs an edit action, the program (GUI thread) calls a "constructor function" which takes a `Document const&` and parameters describing user input, and returning a `EditBox`.

-The returned `EditBox` is copied.
-One copy is sent from the GUI to audio thread through a lock-free queue, where OverallSynth calls `apply_swap()` to apply the edit to the audio document.
-The other copy is kept by the GUI thread, which calls `apply_swap()` on the GUI document, then pushes the command onto the undo stack.
+The returned `EditBox` is copied using `clone_for_audio()`.
+The copy is sent from the GUI to audio thread through a lock-free queue, where OverallSynth calls `apply_swap()` to apply the edit to the audio document.
+The original is kept by the GUI thread, which calls `apply_swap()` on the GUI document, then pushes the object onto the undo stack.

 `apply_swap()` doesn't mutate the document directly, but instead swaps the command's contents with part of the document (like a pattern vector).
 This was designed to satisfy two requirements: the ability to undo/redo on the GUI thread, and wait-free operation on the audio thread.